riship07/Training-task/README.md

 11. Pass array into the function and update the values into the function and after that print an array.
 Check whether it Prints original array or an updated array

+09-08-21 :

+Apply practicals on static function and variables https://gitexercises.fracz.com/ visit this site and do exercises accordingly.